Athena-Home-Loans/keydra/docsrc/providers.rst

 Splunk
 ======

 Provides password rotation and distribution support for Splunk.
-Rotation allows for Splunk account passwords to be rotated, while Distribute allows you to save passwords from other providers in Splunk apps, like Qualys or AWS.
+Rotation allows for Splunk account passwords or HEC tokens to be rotated, while Distribute allows you to save passwords from other providers in Splunk apps, like Qualys or AWS.

 Rotation generates a new 32 character password (using AWS Secrets Manager) and changes the Splunk password